MattRattigan/Snow/README.md

     -dirpath: Path to the directory.
     -e: Encrypt file.
     -d: Decrypt file.
-    -ext: Name of the file extension.
+    -ext: Name of the file extension. (must use if decrypting the file such as .txt)

 ### Notes
 Run the application with administrative privileges on Windows to modify the registry.